Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Introduction

 Our first motivation here is to extend to spectrally one-sided L\'evy processes conditioned to stay positive the general study of exponential functionals of L\'evy processes.
 Those functionals have been widely studied because of their importance in probability theory.
 For example they are fundamental in the study of diffusions in random environments and appear in many applications such as the study of self-similar Markov processes and mathematical finance, see Bertoin, Yor \cite{Bertoinyor} and Pardo, Rivero \cite{pardosurvey} for surveys on those functionals and their applications.
 For a general L\'evy process, equivalent conditions for the finiteness of the exponential functional are given in \cite{Bertoinyor}, the asymptotic tail at $+ \infty$ of the functional is studied in \cite{rivero2005}, \cite{Maulik2006156}, \cite{10.230725464921}, \cite{rivero2012} (see also \cite{Bertoinyor}, \cite{pardosurvey}), the absolute continuity is proved in \cite{blr}, \cite{pardo2013}, and properties of the density (such as regularity) are studied in \cite{MR1648657}, \cite{pardo2013}, \cite{Patie2013393}.
 Recently, factorization identities for exponential functionals of L\'evy processes have been proved in \cite{ref6patie}, \cite{patieref8}, \cite{Patie2013393} (see also \cite{pardosurvey}).
-They are helpful for the study of some properties of exponential functionals such as unimodality, smoothness of the density, complete monotonicity of the density, and they allow to derive explicite representations of the density in some special cases.
+They are helpful for the study of some properties of exponential functionals such as unimodality, smoothness of the density, complete monotonicity of the density, and they allow to derive {explicit} representations of the density in some special cases.
 Moreover, these factorization identities give a central place to the study of exponential functionals of subordinators and of spectrally negative L\'evy processes, since the latter two are the two typical factors in which a general exponential functional is decomposed.
 A fruitful approach in the study of exponential functionals of L\'evy processes is to consider their Mellin transform that satisfies a functional equation, see \cite{MR1648657}, \cite{Maulik2006156}, \cite{Kuznetsov2013}.
 The solution of this equation in term of a generalized Weierstrass product is given in \cite{Patie2013393}.
 The equation on the Mellin transform allows to compute the entire moments of exponential functionals in some cases, see \cite{Bertoinyor}.
-The relation between self-similar Markov processes and exponential functionals of L\'evy processes can also be used to study the latter, see \cite{pierre2009}, \cite{patie2012}.
-In this paper we highlight and exploit some links between exponential functionals of L\'evy processes and exponential functionals of L\'evy processes conditioned to stay positive.
+The relation between self-similar Markov processes and exponential functionals of L\'evy processes can also be used to study the latter, see \cite{pierre2009}, \cite{patie2012}. {Let us also mention that recently, advancements have been made by Arista, Rivero \cite{aristarivero} in the study of exponential functionals: they establish a functional relation satisfied by the density of exponential functionals which allows to retrieve many properties of the functionals (such as the above mentioned factorization identities and the behavior of the asymptotic tails) and to establish new ones.} In this paper we highlight and exploit some links between exponential functionals of L\'evy processes and exponential functionals of L\'evy processes conditioned to stay positive.
 Also, as a by-product of our approach, we retrieve some known results about the exponential functionals of spectrally negative L\'evy processes.